sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 11:44pm, we're down a couple of riders, waiting to group up.
 Lunch just an arm's reach away!

+~1:00pm, time for lunch in the village square.
+84km done for this first leg.
+Lot's of 2nd and 3rd helpings, some rolling, joint clicking, and stretching too.
+Water stop 34km from here.

 #### Sunday Afternoon — Château de Rambures to Beauvais

 Also coming soon™️